barenbaruna/Building-AI-Apps-using-Langchain-and-watsonxai/README.md

 ## Notebooks

-### Part 1: langchain-intro.ipynb
+### langchain-intro.ipynb

-This notebook provides a gentle introduction to Langchain's capabilities, including initializing a model, changing inference parameters, using templates, chains, and loading documents.
+This notebook provides an introduction to programmatically using WatsonX.ai models through Langchain.
+It covers the following key aspects:

+1. Importing necessary dependencies.
+2. Initializing the WatsonX model.
+3. Using prompt templates and chains for generating text.
+4. Implementing simple sequential chains.
+5. Loading documents using Langchain for question-answering tasks.

-### Part 2: langchain-summarization.ipynb
+### langchain-summarization.ipynb

-This notebook focuses on summarization of large amounts of text, which involves more intricate processes.

-## Instructions for Workshop Participants

-- If attending a workshop, instructors will provide the URL for JupyterHub.
-- Sign up to set your password, then log in.
-- Follow the instructions provided in the respective notebooks.
-- If needed, refer to step 7 above to acquire values for environment variables.
+In this notebook, the focus is on summarization tasks using Langchain.
+It demonstrates:

+1. Summarization of long documents using chunking and recursive summarization techniques.
+2. Importing dependencies and setting up the environment.
+3. Performing document summarization with Langchain, including different approaches such as 'stuff' and 'map reduce'.
+4. Combining prompt templates and chains for more sophisticated summarization tasks.
+5. Handling multiple documents and efficiently summarizing them using map-reduce techniques.

+## Usage

+To run these notebooks locally, make sure you have the necessary dependencies installed.
+You can install them using the provided requirements.txt file:

+    ```bash
+    pip install -r requirements.txt

 ## Support